Doomsday Predictions are Forever

 Ironically, the “Green Revolution” was first acknowledged the same year Dr. Erlich published his book.

-Even though Dr. Erlich missed the coming disaster in an even grander fashion than Malthus, he remained a folk hero throughout his life.
-He was given many honors for scientific accomplishments.
+Even though Dr. Erlich’s predictions failed in an even grander fashion than Malthus, he remained a folk hero throughout his life.
+He was honored frequently for scientific accomplishments.
 A 2004 magazine interview treated his failures kindly, placing him on the forefront of contemporary issues:

 https://wgbis.ces.iisc.ac.in/biodiversity/Environ_sys/doc2003-04/enda240829.html

-Nearly sixty years later, Dr. Erlich and his many acolytes insist his forecasts were accurate, just a bit premature.
-He meant well I am sure, but he panicked many, led multitudes of unsuspecting followers astray, and his pessimistic philosophy persists.
+Nearly sixty years later, Dr. Erlich and his many acolytes insist his forecasts were accurate, just premature.
+He meant well I am sure, but he panicked many, led multitudes of unsuspecting followers astray, and worst of all, his pessimistic philosophy persists.
 Couldn’t we have ushered him gracefully off-stage instead of continuing to honor this “expert” for his egregious miscalculations?

 Where is the Problem?